 This undivided attention is crucial when it comes to understanding choices.
-Especially when we are trying to understand who we are and what is driving us or what is controlling our attentiveness.
+Especially when trying to understand who we are and what is driving us or controlling our attentiveness.

 - We must take control of our responsiveness to stimuli and habits.

-- We must engage with the present with all our arsenal, with everything we have learned.
+- We must engage with the present with our arsenal and everything we have learned.